Privacy Policy

 Personal information is any information that relates to an individual.
 It does not include information where the identity of the individual has been fully and effectively removed (anonymised data).
 The Software is designed to limit the personal information Users can upload, to ensure that they only retain and use relevant, accurate and necessary information that will actually assist with public safety and crime prevention.
 The Software also enables Users to crop and obscure any images of innocent bystanders to ensure that they are not identifiable in the information captured and shared by the Users on the Software.

-As noted above, we will be a processor of personal information on behalf of Users to the extent that those Users upload, share or otherwise use that information to report and/or investigate a particular event or suspected criminal offence.
+As noted above, we act as a processor of personal information on behalf of Users to the extent that those Users upload, or otherwise use that information to investigate a particular event or suspected criminal offence.

 We may collect (as processor) the following “Event Information” from our Users as part of the Software: